thinkmpink/blog/slow-check-higher-order-function.md

 ### First attempt: Equational Reasoning

 When the book asked me to show that `curry' . uncurry' == id`, I first thought, "Okay, I will be a Good Boy and use [Equational Reasoning](http://www.haskellforall.com/2013/12/equational-reasoning.html)."
-Since the `=` function in Haskell means the same as `=` in math, unlike most programming languages where it means "Watch out, everything is about to become more complicated", I thought I was doing the right thing.
+Since the `=` function in Haskell means the same as `=` in math, unlike most programming languages where it means "Watch out, everything is about to become more complicated," I thought I was doing the right thing.

 To my dismay, my reasoning didn't compile.
 It failed on the premise that the same function had multiple definitions.
 While I can understand this failure--as  though the compiler is asking me "Which implementation do you want?"--it would be nice if the admittedly super-powered GHC could pick the most efficient definition for a function when I write multiple equivalent definitions.